Community Impact Grants

 Most Recent Financial Audit or IRS Form 900 You may submit your last year-end financial statement if an audit or 990 is not required by your organization.

-The 2019 Community Impact Grant cycle is open
+The 2019 Community Impact Grant cycle was open through May 31 and is now closed.

 Have a Question?